siglun/danish-sonnets/README.md

 in each of them.

 I have summarized these data about all poems in ADL with 14 lines.
-There are 243 of them (there are more, but they have erroneous markup).
+There are 243 of them (there are more, but they may have erroneous markup).

 You find these sonnet candidates in an html table here